-- 1. Read this booklet from start to finish, even if you think you have already made your mind up! - 2.
-Discuss the options process with your parents, or whoever looks after you.
-They know you as well as anyone and they also know 'the real world' and can help you a lot more than you may think.
-Ask for their advice and listen to what they say. - 3.
-Discuss different subjects with your teachers, including your form teacher and House Parents.
-Some questions you might like to ask could be: - What do you think I would be best at in the subject? - What do you think I would find the most challenging part of the course? - Do you think I could cope with the prep for this subject? - What things have we done this year that are similar to GCSE work? - Roughly what grade would you expect me to get at the end of Y11? - What A levels or other courses could this subject lead to? - What careers would the subject help prepare me for? - 4.
-Discuss different subjects with Year 10 and 11 students in your House who are taking the subject or considered taking the subject. - 5.
-If you have a future career in mind then go online and find out what subjects you need to study to be successful in that career. - 6.
-Complete the table below giving yourself a X, \checkmark , or ? in each box.
+- 1. Read this booklet from start to finish, even if they think they have already made their mind up! - 2.
+Discuss the options process as a family.
+Parents and siblings know students as well as anyone and family members also know 'the real world' and can help students make decisions about their future.
+Please do encourage students to ask for advice and listen to what they are told. - 3.
+Students should also discuss different subjects with their teachers, including form teachers and House Parents.
+Some questions students might like to ask could be: - What do you think I would be best at in the subject? - What do you think I would find the most challenging part of the course? - Do you think I could cope with the prep for this subject? - What things have we done this year that are similar to GCSE work? - Roughly what grade would you expect me to get at the end of Y11? - What A levels or other courses could this subject lead to? - What careers would the subject help prepare me for? - 4.
+Students could also discuss different subjects with Year 10 and 11 students in their House who are taking the subject or considered taking the subject. - 5.
+If students have a future career in mind then they could go online and find out what subjects they need to study to be successful in that career. - 6.
+Complete the table below placing a X, \checkmark , or ? in each box.

 SUBJECT ENJOYMENT ABILITIES & SKILLS THE FUTURE

 Art and Design

 Business GCSE

-Enterprise - BTEC (Business)
+Enterprise: BTEC (Business)

 Computer Science

 Design and Technology

 Drama

 Food Preparation and Nutrition

 Geography

 History

-MFL - French (as a 2nd MFL)
+MFL: French (as a 2 nd MFL)

-MFL - German (as a 2nd MFL)
+MFL: German (as a 2 nd MFL)

-MFL - Mandarin (as a 2nd MFL)
+MFL: Mandarin (as a 2 nd MFL)

-MFL - Spanish (as a 2nd MFL)
+MFL: Spanish (as a 2 nd MFL)

 Music

 Physical Education GCSE

 Photography

 Religious Education (Full Course)

 Travel & Tourism BTEC

-- 7. Anything else you feel will help you make the right decision. - 8.
-When you are ready, please complete the options choice form and make sure it is submitted by Wednesday 9th February
+7. When ready, please complete the options choice form and make sure it is submitted by Wednesday 1st February.